- Dennis R. Maple

 Tim holds a bachelor’s degree from Saint Joseph’s University and received his CPA license in 1987.

-Christina Estrada is senior vice president and chief human resources and learning officer at Goddard Systems, Inc. Christina leads the human capital strategy for GSI employees, GSI’s enterprise project management office and the learning/training strategy for the Goddard School system.
+Christina Estrada is SVP and chief human resources and learning officer at Goddard Systems, LLC.
+Christina leads the human capital strategy for GSI employees, GSI’s enterprise project management office and the learning/training strategy for the Goddard School system.

 Christina spent nearly two decades serving in the education sector.
 She formerly served as executive vice president and chief human resources officer for TIAA Bank and senior vice president and head of human resources for TIAA's retirement and retail areas.
 Her career also includes leadership experience at Aramark, Time Warner, America Online, Disney and Citibank.
 At Aramark, she worked in the K-12 education division.